kekedigabor92/emailservice/README.md

 ```

 Alternatively you can use the POSTemails.http for manual testing.
-It is a nice option as you do not have leave the IDEA to fire a request.
+It is a nice option as you do not have to leave the IDEA to fire a request.
 Make sure you start the application first on the proper port.

 ## Details of the submission, design and implementation decisions